 Opera Workshop offers students the opportunity to perform works from opera, operetta, and musical theatre repertoire in scenes, one-acts, or full productions.
-Open to all university students through audition and placement.
+This course is open to all University students through audition and placement.

 CONCERT SERIES

 Concerts-on-the-Platte: Faculty/Guest-Artist Recital Series